deephaven/deephaven-core/cpp-client/doc/index.rst

 Introduction
 ------------

-The Deephaven C++ Client is used to manipulate tables and access data running on a remote Deephaven server from native C++.
-This document provides the major abstractions and entry points provided in C++.
-To start, create a :cpp:class:`Client <deephaven::client::Client>` with the
+The Deephaven C++ Client library is used to manipulate tables and access data running on a remote Deephaven server using native C++.
+This document provides the major abstractions and entry points provided by the library.
-:cpp:func:`connect <deephaven::client::Client::connect>`
-factory method.
 To get started, see :doc:`main`.

 Table of Contents
 -----------------